MV10/mv10.github.io/_posts/2019-01-15-simple-multi-client-websocket-server.md

 Once you start working on a real websockets application, there are a couple of other things you'll want to keep in mind.

-#### Catching `WebSocketException`
+### Catching WebSocketException

 These examples are missing one exception handler that you should definitely implement: [`WebSocketException`](https://docs.microsoft.com/en-us/dotnet/api/system.net.websockets.websocketexception?view=netcore-2.2).
 This will be thrown whenever there is a network-level error (which seems like an unnecessary distraction for the purposes of sample code).
 In particular you'll want to inspect the `WebSocketErrorCode` property, which returns a [`WebSocketError`](https://docs.microsoft.com/en-us/dotnet/api/system.net.websockets.websocketerror?view=netcore-2.2) enumeration describing what went wrong.

-#### Web Socket Security
+### Web Socket Security

 Just like HTTP web servers, a websocket server must be secured.
 This is a broad topic which is well-documented on the Internet, so there isn't any point in re-hashing it here.
 By way of guidance, you should plan to run over WSS (the protocol name for a websocket using SSL/TLS encryption), and you should also research cross-site vulnerabilities -- websockets _do not_ adhere to the Same-Origin policies used by browsers (although the headers are present if you want to add your own CORS whitelisting check).
-Sadly, it's difficlt to find information that doesn't also assume you're running under ASP.NET.
+Sadly, it's a little difficult to find information that doesn't also assume you're running under ASP.NET.
 I don't have any handy links to share because my current requirements are 100% local-network-based, so I don't really have a need, though I have read enough about it to know non-ASP.NET information is available if you dig for it.

-#### Concurrent Collection Usage
+### Concurrent Collection Usage

 As stated earlier, the details of using classes like `ConcurrentDictionary<T>` aren't really the point of this article, but there are a couple of things you should be aware of (and you should research the proper use of these classes before trying to use them in a real project).